N4N1T0/nfc-astro-shadcn/src/content/blog/en/knock-out-your-fitness-goals.md

 ## Knock Out Your Fitness Goals

 Are you tired of the same old gym routine?
 Looking to spice up your fitness regimen while getting results?
-If you're in Malaga and seeking a fresh approach to fitness, look no further than boxing!
+If you're in Aviles and seeking a fresh approach to fitness, look no further than boxing!

 ### The Power of Personalised Coaching